sitemill/cloudways-restart-service/README.md

-# Cloudways - restart service actions
+# Cloudways - restart service action
 A GitHub Action to restart a Cloudways service.
 Useful for restarting php-fpm in an atomic deployment pipeline.

 ## Example